 2025 LEGISLATIVE PRIORITIES

-City Administrators and staff are combing through the projects they feel will add value to our community and are building a list of projects they would like to see funded.
-As they build on that list, the project will be added here.
+City Administrators and staff are combing through the projects they feel will add value to our community and are building a list of projects they would like to see funded and policies they would like to see expanded on.
+As they build on that list, the projects/priorities will be added here.

 2025 Capital Outlay Projects